Bank of America Corp Annual Shareholders Meeting Transcript

 Operator

-Good day, and welcome to the Bank of America 2020 Annual Meeting of Shareholders.
+Remarks made during today's Annual Meeting of Shareholders may contain forward-looking statements.
+Forward-looking statements are based on current expectations and assumptions that are subject to risks and uncertainties.
+Factors that may cause actual results to materially differ from expectations are detailed in Bank of America's SEC filings, including the 2020 Form 10-K available on the website www.bankofamerica.com.

-I would now like to turn the conference over to Mr. Brian Moynihan, Chairman and Chief Executive Officer.
-Please go ahead.
+I'll now turn the call over to Brian Moynihan, Chairman and Chief Executive Officer.

 Brian Thomas Moynihan - Bank of America Corporation - Chairman, CEO & President

-Thank you, operator, and good morning, everyone.
-This is Brian Moynihan, and welcome to the 2020 Bank of America Corporation Annual Meeting of Stockholders.
-Before we begin, I want to thank everyone for joining us today via webcast.
-We are disappointed that we can't see you in person as we have for many, many, many years.
-I also want to start by saying I hope you and your family are staying safe and staying healthy as we address this global health crisis together.
+Good morning.
+This is Brian Moynihan and welcome to our 2021 Bank of America Corporation Annual Meeting of Shareholders.
+I want to thank everyone for joining us today by webcast.

-Of course, Bank of America is operating differently right now.
-Your company is following the advice from our medical experts.
-It is -- we are adhering to the physical distancing across your company, and we're making every decision with an eye to what's best and safe for our team, our customers and
+At our company, we are continuing to follow the advice of our medical experts and make decisions with an eye to what's best and safe for our team, our customers, our community and you our shareholders and believe

 Bank of America Corp Annual Shareholders Meeting Transcript